artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 .. image:: images/storage_reingest.*
    :align: center
    :width: 80%
-   :alt: Click on reingest beside AIP
+   :alt: Click on reingest beside the AIP

 2. Choose if you wish to reingest the metadata only, or reingest the metadata and objects.